• Tax and accounting services in Poland. VAT representation. VAT Refund.

 A state of growing influence

-Preparations for Poland’s turn at the European Union’s rotating presidency set for the latter half of 2011 are in full swing.
-Its co-hosting of the Euro 2012 soccer championship with Ukraine will put the two countries firmly in the spotlight, providing opportunities to improve relations with one of the EU’s biggest and most fragile neighbors.
+Poland’s turn at the European Union’s rotating presidency were set for the latter half of 2011.
+Poland co-hosting of the Euro 2012 soccer championship with Ukraine put the two countries firmly in the spotlight, providing opportunities to improve relations with one of the EU’s biggest and most fragile neighbors.
 Meanwhile, Poland’s economic strength during the global financial crisis has won the respect of its European peers.
 In short, Poland’s star is on the rise and its influence on European politics is growing, albeit slowly.

 Some macroeconomic data on Poland: